stuartcalder/3crypt/README.md

 ninja
 doas ninja install
 ```
-5. 3crypt should now be successfully install on your OpenBSD system.
+5. 3crypt should now be successfully installed on your OpenBSD system.
 ### On GNU/Linux systems
 1. build and install [ssc](https://github.com/stuartcalder/ssc).
-	- Make sure the header files for [ssc](https://github.com/stuartcalder/ssc) are in __/usr/include/__.
+	- Make sure the root of the project directory for [ssc](https://github.com/stuartcalder/ssc) is in the __/usr/include__ directory.
 2. git clone [3crypt](https://github.com/stuartcalder/3crypt) anywhere.
 3. cd into the 3crypt project directory, and execute:
 ```